The Civic Web

 About the Authors

-Shakuntala Banaji is a Lecturer in the Department of Media and Communication and Director of the Master’s Programme in Media, Communication, and Development at the London School of Economics and Political Science.
+Shakuntala Banaji is Associate Professor in the Department of Media and Communication and Director of the Master’s Programme in Media, Communication, and Development at the London School of Economics and Political Science.

 David Buckingham is Professor of Media and Communications at Loughborough University, Leicestershire, UK.
 He is the author of The Material Child: Growing Up in Consumer Culture and other books.